 Education for residents and staff can be beneficial.
 During the apartment tours and inspections point out the smoke detectors.
 Identify each location and their functionality as a marketing tool.

-- -a smoke detector in every bedroom.
+- placing a smoke detector in every bedroom.

-- -a carbon monoxide detector.
+- understanding the carbon monoxide detector.

 Policy for Disabling Smoke Detectors